marekkracl/github-api-challenge/README.md

 run `npm start` or `TOKEN=ghp_111111111111111111111111111111111 npm start` to run the server

 Navigate to `localhost:3000/?owner=owner&repo=repo` in the browser to return a summary of the Pull Requests and commits for each in JSON format

+http://localhost:3000/?owner=twbs&repo=bootstrap will access the repo used in the GitHub Docs